Menopause Mythbusters: 8 Myths About Menopause and Aging

 It’s true; menopause can wreak havoc on your skin.
 The decline of B-Estradiol during menopause can cause the skin to age faster.
 And when estrogen drops, our fat deposits get redistributed.
 As a result, the supportive fat under the skin on the face is reduced leading to sagging and wrinkles.
-The decline of estrogen also leads to the decline in melanocytes, which can make you more prone to sun damage.
+The decline of estrogen also leads to a decline in melanocytes, which can make you more prone to sun damage.
 Fortunately, there are a lot of options for wrinkles during menopause, including Botox, wrinkle fillers, laser resurfacing, dermabrasion, and more.

 Don’t believe the myths about menopause and aging